-- → Paint a picture of movement issues within each area; and - → Identify measures to increase active transport modes (walking and cycling) and public transport to help achieve their target mode share and reduce dependency on the car.
+- $\rightarrow$ Paint a picture of movement issues within each area; and - on the car.

 The outcomes of these studies have informed the policies and objectives on sustainable movement within this chapter of the Development Plan.
 Summaries of the issues identified within each Neighbourhood Area are set out in Chapter 12 Our Neighbourhoods.